 Dr. Zemek’s national research program on pediatric concussion includes leading the largest pediatric concussion study to-date examining the predictors for Persistent Post-Concussion Symptoms in children (5P study).
 He also has led studies to optimize to return to physical activity (PedCARE), return to school and screentime.
 He leads the international Living Guideline for Pediatric Concussion that provides up-to-date best available evidence recommendations for health care professionals providing care for pediatric patients with a suspected concussion and information for patients, families, teachers and coaches.

-Through Pediatric Emergency Research Canada (PERC), Dr. Zemek is also an investigator on multiple asthma studies and mental health studies of children presenting to the Emergency Department
+Dr. Zemek is the Chair of the Pediatric Emergency Research Canada (PERC) network and has also been an investigator on multiple asthma and bronchiolitis studies, COVID-19 studies, and mental health studies of children presenting to a pediatric Emergency Department.